“Building more just futures calls for interventionist, innovative and fearless thought.”

 Stream Convenors: Sukhmani Khorana and Tanja Dreher

 The Media and Social Justice stream aims to imagine and build media futures that are more just than the present or the past.
-Stream researchers develop interventions, theories and practices to challenge media hierarchies, resurgent racisms, online misogyny and more.
+Stream researchers develop interventions, theories and practices to challenge media hierarchies, resurgent racisms, online misogyny, information disorder and more.
 The stream foregrounds questions of social justice in the context of rapidly transforming communication technologies, proliferating opportunities for voice and the urgent need for solidarities.
-Engaged with long standing traditions of media activism and critique through to emergent interests in anticolonial or decolonial methodologies, the politics of listening and witnessing, we ask what are the media practices that foster more just futures?
-What can be learned from First Nations media, intersectional voices online, refugee media interventions and more?
+Engaged with long standing traditions of media activism and critique through to emergent interests in anticolonial or decolonial methodologies, the politics of listening and witnessing, we ask what are the media practices and cultures that foster more just futures?
+What can be learned from First Nations media, intersectional voices online, refugee media interventions, community media and more?

 Data Justice